-Even if you have Marketplace coverage, you should generally sign up for Medicare when you're first eligible to avoid the risk of a delay in Medicare coverage and the possibility of a Medicare late enrollment penalty.
-Once you're eligible for Medicare, you'll have an Initial Enrollment period to sign up for Medicare.
-For most people, this is the 7-month period that starts 3 months before the month they turn 65, includes the month they turn 65, and ends 3 months after the month they turn 65.
+Even if you have Marketplace coverage (or other individual health coverage that isn't based on current employment), you should generally sign up for Medicare when you're first eligible to avoid the risk of a delay in Medicare coverage and the possibility of a Medicare late enrollment penalty.

 You can keep your Marketplace plan without penalty until your Medicare coverage starts.
-Once you're considered eligible for premium-free Part A or enrolled in Part A with a premium, you won't qualify for help from the Marketplace to pay your Marketplace plan premiums or other medical costs.
-If you continue to get help paying your Marketplace plan premium after you're considered eligible for premium-free Part A or enrolled in Part A with a premium, you may have to pay back some or all of the help you got when you file your federal income taxes.
+Once you're considered eligible for premium-free Part A, or already have Part A with a premium, you won't qualify for help from the Marketplace to pay your Marketplace plan premiums or other medical costs.
+If you continue to get help paying for your Marketplace plan premiums after that point, you may have to pay back some or all of the help you got when you file your federal income taxes.

-Visit HealthCare.gov to connect to the Marketplace in your state, or learn how to end your Marketplace plan when you become eligible for Medicare to avoid a gap in coverage.
+Visit HealthCare.gov to connect to the Marketplace in your state and learn more.
+To find out how to end your Marketplace plan when you become eligible for Medicare to avoid a gap in coverage, visit HealthCare.gov/medicare/changing-from-marketplace-to-medicare.
 You can also call the Marketplace Call Center at 1-800-318-2596.
 TTY users can call 1-855-889-4325.